Find Schools

 Hamden, CT

-Quinnipiac University landed the #8 spot in the 2023 rankings for the best bachelor’s degree communication and journalism programs.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #8, Quinnipiac University did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.

 With a ranking of #9, University of New Hampshire at Manchester did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
-UNH Manchester is a fairly small public school located in the midsize city of Manchester.
+UNH Manchester is a fairly small public school located in the medium-sized city of Manchester.

 #10